-An auction is a system of buying and selling goods or services by offering them for bidding, allowing people to bid, and selling to the highest bidder.
+An auction is a system of buying and selling goods or services by offering them for bidding—allowing people to bid and selling to the highest bidder.
 The bidders compete against each other, with each subsequent bid being higher than the previous bid.
-Once an item is placed for sale, the auctioneer will start at a relatively low price, so as to attract a large number of bidders.
-The price increases each time someone makes a new, higher bid, until finally no other bidders are willing to offer more than the most recent bid, and the highest bidder takes the item.
+Once an item is placed for sale, the auctioneer will start at a relatively low price to attract a large number of bidders.
+The price increases each time someone makes a new, higher bid until finally, no other bidders are willing to offer more than the most recent bid, and the highest bidder takes the item.
 An auction is considered complete when the vendor accepts the highest bid offered and the buyer pays for the goods or services and takes possession of them.

 Although auctions are often considered synonymous with the sale of antiques, rare collectibles, and paintings, they are also used in investment banking.
 Investment bankers use auctions to attract the highest possible price when selling a company.
 The process starts by inviting multiple buyers to the auction.
 More prospective buyers usually translates to competitive bidding that pushes the price higher, enabling the bank to maximize its profit from the sale.
 In contrast, most buyers prefer proprietary sales over an auction because they can usually exercise more control over the purchase price.

 History of Auctions

 The origin of auctions can be traced back to approximately 500 B.C. in ancient Greece when women were auctioned off for marriage.
 During this period, it was illegal for women to get married without going through the auction process.
 The auctioneer started the sale with the woman who was considered to be the most beautiful among all the women being auctioned that day.
 The auction followed a descending pricing method, beginning with the highest price and going lower until the lowest bid was found, as long the bid price was more than, or equal to, the reserve price set by the seller.
 If the buyers could not get along with their new wives, they were allowed to recover their money.